vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

    * - RegistryUri
      - The URI used by participants when connecting to the SIL Kit Registry.
-       By default, the registry is expected to be running on "localhost" with port 8500.
+       By default, the registry is expected to be running on 'localhost' with port 8500.
        The URI uses a scheme of 'silkit', i.e., ``silkit://localhost:8500``.

    * - ConnectAttempts